TBD54566975/did-dht/spec/spec.md

 z-base-32-value := [a-km-uw-z13-9]+
 ```

-Alternatively, the encoding rules can be thought of as a series of transformation functions on the raw public key bytes:
+Alternatively, one can interpret the encoding rules as a series of transformation functions on the raw public key bytes:

 ```text
 did-dht-format := did:dht:Z-BASE-32(raw-public-key-bytes)